 Can you walk on grass after fertilizing?

-Keep off grass immediately after fertilizing.
+Keep off grass immediately for 24-48 hours after fertilizing, depending on the type and manufacturer’s instructions.
 Walking on the grass too soon prevents the fertilizer from soaking well into the soil to reach the grassroots for absorption.
 Furthermore, stepping immediately on the lawn doesn’t give the grass blades enough time to dry.